Niall Campbell Reviews & Features

 Breakfast, BBC Radio 3, BBC Radio 3 Carol Competition & The Friday Poem, Friday 16 December 2022 & Friday 23 December, 6.30am-9am

 The BBC Singers were in the studio at Maida Vale on 16 December to perform the six shortlisted carols live on Radio 3's Breakfast.
 Listeners were invited to vote online for their favourite setting.
-The winner was announced on Breakfast on Friday 23 December and was performed live by the BBC Singers.
+The winner was announced on Breakfast on Friday 23 December 2022 and was performed live by the BBC Singers.
 Winner Maurice Walters was interviewed down the line from York.
-His carol was played a number of times on BBC Radio 3 over the festive period.

 For The Friday Poem on 16 December, a recording was played of Naill Campbell reading his new poem ‘The Winter’s Brightening’, which has been set to music for the competition this year.
 It was described later by conductor Bob Chilcott as ‘a particularly lovely poem – it’s got lots of atmosphere’.